M&M Pretzel Kisses

 - Cool until chocolate solidifies to room temperature and is no longer soft to the touch, about 1 hour.

 M&M Pretzel Kisses can be made up to two weeks in advance.
-Store in an airtight container at room temperature or in the refrigerator, if living in a warm climate.
+Store in an airtight container at room temperature.